Squad Selection U6’s

 Initial squad selection

-From under 11’s upwards the coach may choose to begin selecting the team to become more competitive in line with the clubs summary of game time approach, by this age the players are aware of their own abilities compared to others and this can cause problems between the children.
+From under 11’s upwards the coach may choose to begin selecting the team to become more competitive in line with the clubs summary of game time approach, by this age the players are aware of their own abilities compared to others.

-This means competition for team places and the coach should balance this competition with the player’s development needs and the interests of keeping a squad together underpinned by the clubs approach that a player should be given the opportunity to re-register if they have played the previous season.
+This means competition for team places and the coach should balance this competition with the player’s development needs and the interests of squad sustainability together.

 Once U11’s and upwards or in 9 v 9 games the club accepts that coaches may wish to select a player who reflects the core skills required of a captain and the clubs philosophy changes to the acceptance that a coach may wish to nominate a “club captain” for an extended run of games / season.